VivianDee/alx-low_level_programming/0x00-hello_world/README.md

-The basics of the programming language C
+The basics of C programming